tgmkubi/restaurant-sst-api/README.md

 yarn
 yarn dev:local
 ```
 Model is Academy Multi-tenant.
-You can change academyId into your tenantId
+You can change companyId into your tenantId